This is a story about taking a design that’s rather plain and adding a few extra touches to make it uniquely your own.

 I found some fabric scraps that I had already backed with fusible web for previous projects.
 I traced a little dove pattern I’d been saving from an old Martha Stewart magazine onto the paper backing, making sure to flip the pattern over sometimes so that some of the birds faced in each direction.
 Then I arranged the birds on top of the yarn.

 Now that looked good!
 I took this photo so I could see how I had arranged them, then removed the birds so I could use quilt basting spray to glue the yarn in place for stitching.

+I couched the yarn onto the quilt by sewing over the yarn with the widest, most open zig-zag stitch my sewing machine could make.
 From viewing distance, the yarn looks almost like I needle felted it onto the quilt top.

 Once the yarn was secured, I used a hot iron to fuse the birds to the quilt, right on top of the yarn in places, then free-motion stitched around the edges to secure them.

 Next, I fused a yellow star to the very top of the tree.

 Finally, the binding.
 I happened to have some beautiful upholstery trim my stepmother sent me a few years ago.